 Choosing your calamari

 The so-called “heads”, to say the least, are a bit different.
 They’ve got tentacles — but are certainly not to be avoided.
 My favorite mix?
 An equal weight of steaks and heads.
-That way you get the best of both worlds in terms of flavor and texture.
+That way, you get the best of both worlds regarding flavor and texture.

 The chili jelly — A real treat in its own right

 Cayenne or serrano chilies, cherry tomatoes, garlic, and Spanish onion get sautéed in a pan with a little olive oil, then gently simmered with smoky demerara sugar, a little oriental fish sauce, ground cumin, paprika, and some cutting lime juice.